GSA/ficam-federation/pages/how_does_federation_work.md

 permalink: /how_does_federation_work/
 ---

+Federation requires at least three parties, one party that has an application which it wishes to allow access to (i.e., the RP), another party that has issued credentials to the target users of the application (i.e., the CSP), and the user who needs access to the RP application.
+A fourth party, the attribute provider, may be involved in a federation where additional information about a user is required.
+The attribute provider acts as an independent entity that maintains a set of attributes about the user.
+For a particular transaction, the attribute provider and the CSP can be the same entity.
+These parties are defined as follows:

+- **Credential Service Provider (CSP)**.
+Entity that establishes an individual’s identity and links the identity to a credential.
+CSPs validate the identity of the individual using the credential and pass along verification of the individual’s identity to an RP.

+- **Attribute Provider**.
+Entity that holds additional attributes about a user.
+The attribute provider can provide attributes to the CSP or the RP during a transaction.
+An attribute provider can either be an independent entity or be the CSP itself.
+Within the scope of this section, the CSP and attribute provider are shown as the same entity.

+- **Relying Party (RP)**.
+Entity that requests and/or receives information about the identity of an individual or an authentication assertion from another party such as a CSP.
+The requestor is referred to as an RP, since the requestor relies upon information provided from the external source to authenticate an identity.

+- **User**.
+Entity that establishes an authenticated session with a CSP by providing his/her identity and token for verification.
+The user can provide more than one token for a higher level of assurance.

 Federation is made possible through the establishment and use of common exchange protocols and agreed-upon open standards/specifications that allow an agency to authenticate a user from another organization or trust an authentication conducted outside of the agency.
 The use of these